 The alternative source of granulocytes, derived from whole blood donations, has been available for many years and has some immediate advantages of availability, but the component has not been evaluated in any detail (Poon & Wilson, 1980, Rock et al., 1984).
 These donations are commonly described as "buffy coats" as they are derived from the buffy coat layer between red cells and plasma in centrifuged whole blood.
-The main disadvantage of this source of granulocytes is the lower yield, by comparison to apheresis collections.
+The main disadvantage of this source of granulocytes is the lower yield, by comparison to apheresis collections and higher overall volume, red cell and platelet content which limits the dose that can be safely administered.
 Risks of "buffy coats" granulocyte transfusion also include alloimmunisation and transfusion transmitted infection associated with multiple donor exposure, given that 10 buffy coats are typically transfused for an adult dose (Schiffer et al., 1979).
 Such risks would extend to vCJD.
 However, patients for whom granulocyte transfusions are considered are often acutely ill and unwell, with life-threatening infection, and these patients require extensive transfusion support with other blood components.
-As mentioned, usually 10 buffy coats are transfused to give a dose of approximately 1 x 10 neutrophils for an adult.
+Usually 10 buffy coats are transfused to give a dose of approximately 1 x 1010 neutrophils for an adult.
 In addition to the low cell dose, the current buffy coats are also heavily contaminated with red cells and platelets, and repeated transfusion can result in polycythaemia necessitating venesection.